Utah Trails Forum

 Program Expectations:

-- Each mentorship will last a minimum of 3 months with the opportunity to continue longer if both Mentor and Mentee agree.
+- Each mentorship program will last a minimum of 3 months.

 - Mentors and Mentees are committed to having the capacity to meet for at least 1 hour bi-monthly.